linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 17.05.2023
+- Topic: Welcome to Linkspreed Franchise
+- Directory: /posts/2023/May/17
+- Description: ``` 🎉 We have some exciting news to share!
+We are proud to announce the launch of our first-ever franchise program at Linkspreed 🤝 If you've been dreaming of owning your own business and being a part of our success story, this is your chance!
+We're looking for talented and motivated individuals who want to grow with us.
+Contact us now to learn more about how you can become a part of our team 🚀 #LinkspreedFranchise #SuccessStory #Entrepreneurship ```

 ### 16.05.2023
 - Topic: Linkspreed Notifications
 - Directory: /posts/2023/May/16